briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 Or we could have a policy that all ad-hoc environments are deleted automatically at the end of each week.

-### Terraform Tooling: Terragrunt and Terraform Cloud
+### Terraform Tooling

 - Testing Terraform Code
 - Testing GitHub Actions
+- Using advanced Terraform frameworks like Terragrunt
+- Using Terraform Cloud for more advanced Terraform features

 ### More secure way of defining RDS username and password